tryton/tryton/doc/index.rst

 - Invoices: The list of related invoices.
 - Moves: The list of related stock moves.
 - Shipments: The list of related shipments.
 - Return Shipments: The list of the related shipment returns.
+If a Supplier Return location is defined on warehouse it will be used on return shipments as origin location.
+Otherwise the warehouse storage location will be used.

 The *Purchase* report allow to print the purchase orders or to send them by mail.